 Calculate the current estimated dollar value of your home using FHFA's House Price calculator.

-Download the latest House Price Index for
+Download the latest House Price Index

 Director Watt discussing the Home Affordable Refinance Program (HARP) extension.

 Effective December 1, local community organizations will be given the opportunity purchase foreclosed properties.